TheNewStellW/vmware-operations-guide/content/Operations Management/Chapter 7 - Availability Management/1.7.2-multi-component-system/_index.md

 where `1 – Availability of Component i` gives us the unavailability of the component.

-Let’s consider an example, in this scenario, we have three individual components in parallel with each other and has 99.9% availability each.
+Let's consider an example, in this scenario, we have three individual components in parallel with each other and has 99.9% availability each.

 ![component contribution to availability](1.7.2-fig-4.png)